mendix/MxPushNotifications/README.md

 ### Step 2 - Install module dependencies

 First, open your existing Mendix project (or create a new one).
-The Push Notification module has two dependencies: `CommunityCommons` and `Encryption` module.
-Include these two dependencies by downloading it from the AppStore.
+The `PushNotifications` module has two dependencies: `CommunityCommons` and `Encryption` module.
+Include these two dependencies by downloading them from the AppStore.

-> Note: importing the Encryption module will trigger errors because it contains a reference to a non-existant layout.
-Fix it by assigning a master layout of `Encryption.ResponsiveLayout_Certificate` page to some other layout (in this specific use case it is not really important which layout is used).
+> Note: importing the Encryption module will trigger errors because it contains a reference to a non-existent layout.
+Fix it by assigning the master layout of the `Encryption.ResponsiveLayout_Certificate` layout to another layout (in this specific use case it is not really important which layout is used).
 >
 > <img src="assets/images/implementation guide/Fix Encryption module.JPG"/>

-### Step 3 - Import the PushNotification module
+### Step 3 - Import the `PushNotifications` module

-Import the created mpk file from Step 1 into your Mendix project.
+Import the mpk file created in Step 1 into your Mendix project.
 To do this, right-click on an empty space on the Project Explorer pane, select `Import module package...`, choose the mpk file, and add it as a new module.

 <img src="assets/images/implementation guide/Import Push Notification module.JPG"/>